S7 Replacement Methods and the R CMD Check Crash

 Is there a fix?

-Yes, Martin Maechler fixed this in R-devel across three commits:
+Yes.
+Martin Maechler fixed this in R-devel across three commits1 2 3:

 tools::checkReplaceFuns() now deals better with replacement methods not available as regular functions in the namespace.